 Windows 11 or even Windows 10 needs a fair bit of computing power for your machine to run efficiently.
 If you have an old MacBook, newer updates to macOS might not be compatible or could slow down your device.

 So, what are you to do?
-Well, thanks to Google and some clever engineers, the company released an operating system that doesn’t much care for the components in your computer.
+Thanks to Google and some clever engineers, the company released an operating system that doesn’t much care for the components in your computer.

 - Laptops boot up quickly and the operating system updates automatically in the background.